By Jeff Duchin, MD, Health Officer

 Injection opioid drug addiction is associated with high rates of morbidity and mortality, including structural and functional changes in the brain, life threatening bacterial infections of the bloodstream, heart, lungs, skin and other organs; HIV, hepatitis c and hepatitis B infections, injuries, and in pregnant women, complications of pregnancy and labor, and babies that are born dependent on opiate drugs and suffering from withdrawal.

 The vast majority of people who use prescription opiate pain drugs don’t become addicted or ever use heroin.
-But because these drugs are so widely prescribed, even a small percentage translates to a large number of people who do be come addicted.
+But because these drugs are so widely prescribed, even a small percentage translates to a large number of people who do become addicted.
 And many, although not all, people who are addicted to heroin previously used prescription opiate drugs.

-This epidemic constitutes a serous and increasing public health problem.
+This epidemic constitutes a serious and increasing public health problem.
 Addiction to prescription pain medication and/or heroin is a chronic disease, like cardiovascular disease or diabetes, that is difficult to cure but can be effectively treated.
 We need to fight this epidemic as we would any other disease outbreak, with a multi-faceted public health approach to help people who are already addicted get treatment and prevent people from becoming addicted in the first place.

 Punishment and stigmatization are not a cure for any disease.